MizuhoAOKI/python_simple_mppi/README.md

 # Simple MPPI Implementation with Python
-Model Predictive Path-Integral Control(MPPI) is a promising sampling-based optimal control algorithm.
+Model Predictive Path-Integral(MPPI) Control is a promising sampling-based optimal control algorithm.
 This repository was created to understand the basic idea of the algorithm.

 ## Dependency